Fabio Pacucci: Science education

-Fabio Pacucci is actively engaged in science outreach and education, with a particular focus on making complex astrophysical concepts accessible to the public.
+Pacucci is engaged in science outreach and education, with a particular focus on making complex astrophysical concepts accessible to the public.
 His efforts span writing, public lectures, and media collaboration.

 Since 2018, he has collaborated with TED-Ed to create twelve educational videos on topics such as black holes, Hawking radiation, and the three-body problem.
 These animations have been viewed by millions of people worldwide and translated into over 25 languages, as noted in a feature by the Harvard Gazette.

 He regularly writes about astrophysics for popular outlets, including Scientific American, Sky & Telescope, and The Conversation.
 His articles explore topics ranging from JWST discoveries to the philosophical dimensions of astrophysics.
 He has advised cultural projects like "The Black Hole Symphony" at the Boston Museum of Science.
 Pacucci has also delivered over 100 public outreach talks internationally.